-Verizon iPhone could end up hurting and helping AT&TAlex Wagner - Deputy Managing Editor, News Desk
+Verizon iPhone could end up hurting and helping AT&TAlex Wagner - Editorial Director of News and Content

 While still not actually confirmed, the Verizon iPhone is already causing rampant speculation about just what will happen to AT&T when the device finally hits the market.
 Many, including Piper Jaffray analyst Gene Munster, feel that AT&T will feel the burn of an iPhone on Verizon as customers flock to buy that version of the device rather than ATT's model.
 Because of this cannibalization, Munster has lowered his projected 2011 AT&T iPhone sales from 17.5 million to 11 million.
 How many iPhones does Munster think Verizon will move?
 Around nine million.

 So the idea of a Verizon iPhone hurting AT&T seems to make sense, right?
 Not according to Nomura Equity.
 They believe that a CDMA iPhone will actually help AT&T increase revenue, at least initially, thanks to all the subscribers ditching their network for Big Red's.
 Nomura believes that around 2.2 million subscribers will leave AT&T for the Verizon iPhone, giving ATT a nice chunk of change from the early termination fees that those subs will have to pay.